 With its premium-grade muscle, military-grade aluminum-alloy body, and sleek interior, Ford F150 is a natural first choice for most consumers.

-What sets Ford F150 apart from other trucks is its beastlike toughness and ability to hold an outrageous amount of weight.
+What sets Ford F150 apart from other trucks is its beastlike toughness and ability to hold an outrageous amount of weight today.
 Be it towing a trailer to your favorite campsite or heaving a heavy item in its cab; Ford F150 does it all with excellence.

 Ford F150 2021: Tougher Than Before, Smarter Than Ever

 The all-new Ford F150 2021 offers a variety of new features and boasts of purpose-driven capability; by using the latest automation features to enhance user experience.